The Seminole Pride Beef brand puts the pride back in raising Florida cattle.

 The Florida beef industry has received a bad reputation over the years as not having cattle that will meet the quality demands of today’s grid marketing system.
-But the Seminole Tribe of Florida is aiming to change those perceptions through a branded beef program called Seminole Pride Beef.
+But the Seminole Tribe of Florida, Inc. is aiming to change those perceptions through a branded beef program called Seminole Pride Beef.

-Each year 800,000 head of cattle leave the Sunshine State and head west to feedlots where they often lose their identity.
-Rather than being seen as Florida cattle, these fed steers and heifers are just viewed as any other commodity type cattle.
+Each year 800,000 head of cattle leave the Sunshine State and head west to feedlots where they often times lose their identity.
+Rather than being seen as Florida cattle these fed steers and heifers are just seen as any other commodity type beef.

-Alex Johns, natural resource director for the Seminole Tribe, says critics claim the infrastructure is just not in Florida to feed cattle.
-"We’re trying to prove them wrong, and at the same time we’re not growing a commodity product," he says.
+Alex Johns, natural resource director for the Seminole Tribe, says that critics have said that the infrastructure is just not in Florida to feed cattle.
+"We’re trying to prove them wrong and at the same time we’re not growing a commodity product."

-Built on heritage.
-Seminole Pride Beef started in June 2013 as a program to help market some of the calves born from the nearly 14,000 cows tribe members own.
-It took more than nine years to put together the program.
+Seminole Pride Beef started in June of last year as a program to help market some of the calves that are born from the nearly 14,000 cows that tribal members own.
+The process of putting together the program took place over the past nine years.

-"We launched it, and it went over like hot cakes," Johns says.
-The tribe couldn’t meet the demand with just their own cattle, so it was opened up to local ranchers whose cattle met the company quality specifications.
+"We launched it and it went over like hot cakes," Johns says.
+The tribe couldn’t meet the demand with just their own cattle, so it was opened up to local ranchers whose cattle met the quality specifications of Seminole Pride.

 "We want this to be a Florida program," Johns adds.

-This branded beef initiative is nearly a necessity for Florida cattlemen because of the prospect of being squeezed out of the state by environmental concerns, Johns adds.
-Florida’s tourism industry attracts people because of the sandy beaches and condominiums, but many of those travelers and residents think cattle have contaminated the water.
+He sees a branded beef initiative like this being a necessity for Florida cattlemen because of the prospect of being squeezed out of the state by environmental concerns.
+Florida’s tourism industry attracts people because of the sandy beaches and condominiums.
+Many of those travelers and residents think cattle have contaminated the water.

-Seminole Pride Beef helps tell a different story to potential consumers.
-For instance, the Seminole Tribe has been caring for cattle since 1521 when the Conquistadors brought livestock over from Spain.
+Seminole Pride Beef will help tell a different story to those potential consumers.
+For instance, the Seminole Tribe has been taking care of cattle since 1521 when the Conquistadors brought livestock over from Spain.
 That was the start of the beef industry in Florida that has now evolved into a state that has 25% of the country’s 2,500-plus cow-calf operations and 1.7 million head of cows when the dairy segment is included.

-"It is going to take all Florida cattle producers participating in this to get that story told," Johns says.
+"It is going to take all Florida cattle producers participating in this to get that story told," Johns relates.

-Infrastructure grows.
-Besides finding cow-calf producers to participate in Seminole Pride, there also had to be a feeding operation within the state.
-A partnership was formed with Quincey Cattle Co. in Chiefland, Fla., where there were 3,000 head marketed last year.
-This year Don Quincey expects to feed 8,000 head will be fed and for the following year owner Don Quincey is optimistic that he will be feeding 15,000 cattle next year.
+Besides finding cow-calf producers to participate in Seminole Pride there also had to be a feeding operation within the state.
+A partnership was formed with Quincey Cattle Co. in Chiefland, Fla., where there were 3,000 head of cattle marketed last year.
+This year it looks like 8,000 head will be fed and for the following year owner Don Quincey is optimistic that he will be feeding 15,000 cattle.

-A few years ago Quincey wouldn’t have dreamed of seeing those kinds of numbers going through his former backgrounding operation.
-"I’d have said absolutely not," he adds.
+A few years ago Quincey wouldn’t have dreamed of those kinds of numbers going through his former backgrounding operation.
+"I’d have said absolutely not."

 In the past five years the landscape has changed drastically.
-Corn is now being produced in the Florida Panhandle as a rotation crop for peanut growers, which has helped reduce the cost of feed.
+Corn is now being produced in northern Florida on a rotation for peanut growers, which has helped reduced the cost of feed.

-"We didn’t have a packer that would kill fat cattle in Florida," Quincey adds.
-Central Beef Industries in Center Hill, Fla., specialized in processing cows for more than 50 years but saw an opportunity in 2012 to move into fed cattle processing.
+"We didn’t have a packer that would kill fat cattle in Florida," Quincey says.
+Central Beef Industries in Center Hill, Fla., specialized in processing cows for more than 50 years, but they saw an opportunity 1.5 years ago to move into fed cattle.

-In order to transport weaned calves from Florida to the High Plains feedlots of Kansas and Texas, it cost anywhere from $60 to $80 per head.
-But a recent group of Seminole Tribe calves that were fed by Quincey gained 3.6 lb. per day.
-Steers graded 81% Choice or better, while the heifers were 83% Choice or better.
-The costs of gains were comparable to a feedyard in Kansas.
+A recent group of Seminole Tribe calves that were fed by Quincey gained 3.6 lbs./day.
+Steers graded 81% Choice or better, while the heifers went 83% Choice or better.
+The costs of gains were also comparable to a feedyard in Kansas.

-The state of the cattle industry overall won’t change because of a program like this, he adds, but it can be a niche market that helps bring more income to producers.
+The overall state of the cattle feeding industry won’t change because of a program like this but it can be a niche market that helps bring more income to producers.

 "We are trying to utilize local businesses to bring a local product to the market place," Johns says.
-"We know that we produce a good product.
+"We know that we produce a good product here.
 We’re just trying to showcase it."